iotaledger/documentation/channels/0.1/get-started/design-the-workflow.md

 ## Changing the signature keys

-You may want to change the author's signature keys if it runs out of them and you want to continue sending messages on the same channel instead of starting a new one.
+You may want to change the author's signature keys before running out of them so the author can continue publishing messages on the same channel instead of starting a new one.

 flowchart

-To generate a new set of [signature keys](../channels/how-channels-works.md#signature-keys), the author publishes a `ChangeKey` message.
+To generate a new set of [signature keys](../how-channels-works.md#signature-keys), the author publishes a `ChangeKey` message.

 :::info:
 The author needs at least one signature key left in the Merkle tree to be able to sign the `ChangeKey` message and prove your ownership of the channel.